Welcome to Counseling and Psychological Services

-Counseling and Psychological Services remains committed to supporting student well-being and resilience
+CAPS remains committed to supporting student well-being and resilience.

 The University of West Florida is working closely with the Florida Department of Health and the Centers for Disease Control, to closely monitor COVID-19 (Coronavirus).
 Counseling and Psychological Services remains committed to supporting student well-being and resilience.
 CAPS acknowledges the impact on UWF students related to Coronavirus and recognizes it is typical to experience anxiety, worry or fear.
 During this time, CAPS is implementing the following temporary service changes.

 These changes are in effect until further notice.

 - CAPS offers individual and group teletherapy.
 In alignment with state laws, regulations, and ethics, teletherapy is only available to currently enrolled students who presently reside in the state of Florida.
 CAPS partners with Therapy Assistance Online (TAO) Connect, Inc. for access to the secure and private Zoom platform to execute teletherapy health services.
 To make an appointment for teletherapy, call 850.474.2420.

 - Telephone crisis counseling is available to all students including out-of-state students.
 To access this service, call 850.474.2420 and dial 6.